vuepress/vuepress-plugin-blog/docs/guide/README.md

 Later, VuePress 1.x, which introduced [plugin system](https://v1.vuepress.vuejs.org/plugin/), greatly improved the expansibility of VuePress.
-This project is a VuePress plugin created by the author of VuePress 1.x, its purpose is to reduce the cost of using developing a VuePress blog theme AFAP.
+This project is a VuePress plugin created by the author of VuePress 1.x, its purpose is to reduce the cost of developing a VuePress blog theme AFAP.

 Note that this plugin has been deeply integrated into [@vuepress/theme-blog](https://github.com/ulivz/vuepress-theme-blog).